Vinsengi/PP1-HTML-CSS/README.md

 Website was also opened on the following devices and no responsive issues were seen:

-- Oukitel C21 Pro
+- Dell monitor (X-large monitor)
-- TCL 30 Pro
+- Lenovo Thinkpas x1 yoga (large screen)
-- iPhone SE
+- iPhone 13 pro max (small screen)
-- Samsung Galaxy Tablet
+- ipad 12 pro (Medium screen)

 ### Accessibility